assemdev/pdsnd_github/README.md

+### Date created
+Include the date you created this project and README file.
+15/12/2022

+### Project Title
+Replace the Project Title
+bikeshare_2

+### Description
+Describe what your project is about and what it does

+### Files used
+Include the files used

 The program takes user input for the city (e.g. Chicago), month for which the user wants to view data (e.g. January; also includes an 'all' option), and day for which the user wants to view data (e.g. Monday; also includes an 'all' option).

 Upon receiving the user input, it goes ahead and asks the user if they want to view the raw data (5 rows of data initially) or not.
 Following the input received, the program prints the following details: